 Indonesia-Canada diplomatic relations formally began when the two countries signed an agreement to open diplomatic missions in their respective capitals on October 9, 1952.
-However, relations between the two countries started in 1948, when Indonesia was struggling to gain international recognition for its independence from its former colonial power in 1945.
+However, relations between the two countries started in 1948, during Indonesia’s struggle to gain international recognition for its independence from its former colonial power in 1945.

-At the initial stage of Indonesia’s independence, Canada also supported the development in Indonesia through the Colombo Plan during the 1950s.
+At the initial stage of Indonesia’s independence, Canada also supported the development in Indonesia’s development effort through the Colombo Plan during the 1950s.

-Indonesia and Canada perceived the need to establish a mechanism which periodically measured the progress of their cooperation as reference for future development.
-Within this framework, On July 30, 1997, Minister for Foreign Affairs of Indonesia, Ali Alatas and Minister of Foreign Affairs of Canada, Loyd Axworthy signed a Joint Declaration by the Government of the Republic of Indonesia and the Government of Canada on the Establishment of a Bilateral Consultative Forum.
-During the 17th APEC Economic Leaders Meeting in Singapore, November 13, 2009, Indonesian Foreign Minister Marty M. Natalegawa and Canadian Foreign Minister Lawrence Canon emphasized that it was necessary to convene the Bilateral Consultative Forum (BCF) as soon as possible.
-Henceforth, Indonesia and Canada have carried out 2 (two) BCF, the first one was held in Ottawa, Canada in Mei 2011 and the second one in Yogyakarta, Indonesia in June 2012, when both countries are celebrating their Diamond Anniversary.
-The Bilateral Consultative Forum discussion varies from political, economic and socio-cultural issues.
-As agreed during the first BCF, the following Forums are presided by an Economic Dialogue and a Human Rights Dialogue.
+The establishment of Indonesia and Canada Bilateral Consultative Forum (BCF) dates back from 30 July 1997, when the Minister for Foreign Affairs of the Republic of Indonesia, Ali Alatas and Minister of Foreign Affairs of Canada, Loyd Axworthy signed a Joint Declaration by the Government of the Republic of Indonesia and the Government of Canada on the Establishment of a Bilateral Consultative Forum.
+Later during the 17th APEC Economic Leaders Meeting in Singapore, 13 November 2009, Indonesian Foreign Minister Marty M. Natalegawa and Canadian Foreign Minister Lawrence Canon emphasized that it was necessary to convene the BCF as soon as possible.
+Henceforth, Indonesia and Canada carried out 2 (two) BCF, the first one was held in Ottawa, Canada in Mei 2011 and the second one in Yogyakarta, Indonesia in June 2012, when both countries were celebrating their Diamond Anniversary.
+The BCF discussion varies from political, economic and socio-cultural issues.
+As agreed during the first BCF, took place prior to the Forum an Economic and a Human Rights Dialogue.

-Highlighting the 60th Anniversary of Indonesia-Canada Diplomatic Relations in which occurred on 9 October 2012, the Minister for Foreign Affairs of the Republic of Indonesia, H.E.
+Furthermore, highlighting the 60th Anniversary of Indonesia-Canada Diplomatic Relations in which occurred on 9 October 2012, the Minister for Foreign Affairs of the Republic of Indonesia, H.E.
 Dr. R.M.
 Marty M. Natalegawa visited Ottawa on 22 – 23 August 2012 to have a bilateral meeting with his Canadian counterpart, the Honourable John Baird on 23 August 2012, to discuss the progress of Indonesia – Canada cooperation in various fields and the way forward.
 Determined to elevate the cooperation, Minister Natalegawa and Minister Baird signed a “Joint Declaration by the Government of the Republic of Indonesia and the Government of Canada on Enhancing Bilateral Consultations” after the bilateral meeting.
-The Joint Declaration specifies that the Bilateral Consultative Forum of Indonesia and Canada, which currently meets at the Level of Senior Officials, will be convened at the level of Minister of Foreign Affairs on an annual basis or as appropriate.
-The Forum will enable both countries to measure the progress of their bilateral, regional and international cooperation as reference for future concrete cooperation.
+The Joint Declaration specifies that the Bilateral Consultative Forum of Indonesia and Canada, which previously held at the Level of Senior Officials, be convened at the level of Minister of Foreign Affairs on an annual basis or as appropriate.
+The Forum has enabled both countries to measure the progress of their bilateral, regional and international cooperation as reference for future concrete cooperation.

-The third Indonesia – Canada Bilateral Consultative Forum was held in Ottawa, Canada, 22 – 23 August 2013, and for the first time lead by the Ministers of Foreign Affairs of Indonesia and Canada.
+The Third Indonesia – Canada Bilateral Consultative Forum was held in Ottawa, Canada, 22 – 23 August 2013, and for the first time led by the Minister of Foreign Affairs of Indonesia and Canada.
 Minister Natalegawa and Minister Baird held detailed discussions on bilateral issues and on regional and international topics of mutual interest.
-The Ministers agreed on the imperative to deepen bilateral engagement by focusing on increasing prosperity through trade, investment and economic cooperation, through political and security cooperation, and through collaboration on social, education, cultural and people-to-people contacts.
+Both Ministers agreed on the imperative to deepen bilateral engagement by focusing on increasing prosperity through trade, investment and economic cooperation, through political and security cooperation, and through collaboration on social, education, cultural and people-to-people contacts.
 The two ministers reiterated their Government’s mutual respect for national sovereignty and territorial integrity.

 The Forum was presided by an Economic Forum, Human Rights Dialogue and Senior Officials Meeting.
-The Human Rights Dialogue in 2013 was the 8th Dialogue.
-It discussed the best practices of human rights action plan and regional human rights institutions.
+The Human Rights Dialogue in 2013, which was the 8th Dialogue discussed best practices of human rights action plan and regional human rights institutions.
 Indonesia and Canada agreed to improve the human rights cooperation and regularly discuss the improvement in dealing with human rights issues.

-Indonesia and Canada also maintain their close relations in security and defence cooperation.
-Vice Minister of the Republic of Indonesia, Mr. Sjafrie Sjamsoeddin visited Canada on 5 – 7 December 2013 to meet his counterpart, Mr. Richard B. Fadden, and to establish more effective defence cooperation with Canada.
+Indonesia and Canada also maintain their close relations in security and defense cooperation.
+This is reflected by the working visit of Vice Minister of Defence of the Republic of Indonesia, Mr. Sjafrie Sjamsoeddin in Canada on 5 – 7 December 2013 to meet his counterpart, Mr. Richard B. Fadden, to ensure the establishment of more effective defense cooperation with Canada.

-Indonesia and Canada also lend mutual support in the international fora.
+Indonesia and Canada also lend mutual support in international forum.
 Both are Co-Sponsor for the United Nations Resolution on Civilian Capacity in the Aftermath of Conflict, adopted by the United Nations in 2012.

 Indonesia Economic Cooperation

-Meanwhile, data quoted from Statistics Canada shows Canadian investment in Indonesia at CAD3.218 billion in 2012, or an increase of approximately 1.6% from 2011 that registered at CAD3.168 billion.
-In 2012, Indonesia ranks 26th as destination country for Canadian investment abroad with 0.5% share.
-Indonesia is also the main destination country for Canadian investment in Southeast Asia.
+In 2016, Indonesia ranks 23rd as destination country for Canadian investment abroad with 0.5% share.
+Indonesia is also the biggest recipient of Canadian investment in Southeast Asia.

-Several Canadian companies that have operations in Indonesia are, among others, Talisman Energy, Sherritt, Manulife Financial, and Sunlife Financial.
+Several prominent Canadian companies that have operations in Indonesia are, among others, Manulife Financial, Sunlife Financial, Huskey, Talisman Energy, Sherritt.